 Taking part in ECE builds a strong foundation for your child's ongoing education, learning and development.
 Children learn lots of new skills by participating in ECE, building on the skills they learn at home and from their families/whānau.

 Te Whāriki is the curriculum framework for the ECE sector.
 It covers the education and care of children from birth to school age.
 New Zealand ECE services use Te Whāriki to guide children's learning opportunities.

-Choosing an early childhood education service
+How can I choose an early childhood education service for my child?

 For more information on early childhood education services, see the external links and downloads section below.

 In New Zealand, there is a variety of early childhood education (ECE) services for families/whānau to choose from.
 Each service works differently depending on the type of service you choose.